Benefits Of A VA Loan Down Payment

 “You don’t need a down payment.
 None whatsoever.
 Most mortgage programs, such as FHA and conventional loans, require at least 3.5 percent to five percent down.
 That’s up to $12,500 on a $250,000 home purchase.
 With a VA loan, you can buy immediately, rather than years of saving for a down payment.”

 We emphasize this point to avoid confusion.
-The truth is that most borrowers who use this program can qualify for 100% financing, eliminating the need for the upfront investment.
+Most borrowers who use this program can qualify for 100% financing, eliminating the need for an upfront investment.

 Even so, making a down payment on a VA loan could deliver some significant benefits: